inspiredminds/contao-member-invites/README.md

 ## Attributions

-This extension was funded by the [austrian society for artificial intelligence (ASAI)](https://www.asai.ac.at/) with the Austrian [Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK)](https://www.bmk.gv.at/) as the public funding body.
+Developtment of this extension was funded by the [austrian society for artificial intelligence (ASAI)](https://www.asai.ac.at/) with the Austrian [Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK)](https://www.bmk.gv.at/) as the public funding body.